lopi-py/luau-lsp.nvim/README.md

 }
 ```

-`:LuauRegenerateSourcemap {file}` is provided to start sourcemap generation with the project file passed as argument (optional).
+`:LuauLsp regenerate_sourcemap {file}` is provided to start sourcemap generation with the project file passed as argument (optional).

 ### Companion plugin